A streamlined quantum algorithm for topological data analysis with exponentially fewer qubits: Determining the overall complexity of the algorithm

-We will make use of the following facts and assumptions throughout: \begin{itemize} \item We expect instance 3 to be the most costly, as it uses the most complex projection operator; we thus bound the cost of the algorithm by the asymptotic cost of instance 3. \item We assume that $\delta_2 = \delta_3 \sim \frac{\Delta}{\sqrt{|S_k^i|}}$. \item We assume the cost of calls to membership oracles in the algorithm have a cost equal to $O_{m_k^i}$ (for $k-1, k, k+1$ and $i,j$). \end{itemize}
+We will make use of the following facts and assumptions throughout: \begin{itemize} \item Instance 2 is more costly than instance 1, and hence we use the cost of instance 2 to bound the asymptotic cost of the algorithm. \item We assume the cost of calls to membership oracles in the algorithm have a cost equal to $O_{m_k^i}$ (for $k-1, k, k+1$ and $i,j$) (this is true for the direct mapping, and asymptotically true for the compact mapping). \item We assume the inverse of a block-encoding unitary $V^\dag$ has the same cost as the unitary $V$. \end{itemize}

 The cost of the quantum circuit is then given by: